 The tocilizumab subcutaneous regimens of 162 mg Q3W for patients weighing below 30 kg and of 162 mg Q2W for patients weighing ≥ 30 kg respectively provide PK exposure and PD responses to support efficacy and safety outcomes similar to those achieved with the approved tocilizumab intravenous regimens for pJIA.

-Exploratory efficacy results showed that tocilizumab subcutaneous improved median Juvenile Arthritis Disease Activity Score (JADAS)-71 for treatment naïve patients and maintained the median JADAS-71 for patients who switched from intravenous to subcutaneous treatment over the entire course of the study for patients in both body weight groups (below 30 kg and ≥ 30 kg).
+Exploratory efficacy results showed that tocilizumab subcutaneous improved median Juvenile Arthritis Disease Activity Score (JADAS)-71 for treatment naïve patients and maintained the median JADAS-71 for patients who switched from intravenous to subcutaneous treatment over the entire course of the trial for patients in both body weight groups (below 30 kg and ≥ 30 kg).

 Subcutaneous use